endeavouros-team/eos-settings-plasma/README.md

 * lightly customized version of Breeze Dark
 * kdeglobals file which sets this theme as the default for new user accounts
 * mimeapps.list that sets haruna (video player) as default to play common video files
-* eos-kde-sddm.conf to set sddm theme to fit with EndeavourOS